leo-MARIE/FreeCodeCamp-Projects/README.md

 node filename.js
 ```
 ### M3 - Front End
-* Go to the my-app directory for the Project you want to run
+* Go to the my-app directory of the Project you want to run
 ```
 npm install (maybe not necessary) npm start